RomanLut/hx_espnow_rc/doc/development.md

 # Hacking protection

 Protection is not implemented.
-Considering very small RC range, it is better to not complicate library.
+Considering very small RC range, it is better to not complicate the library.

 # Notes on Wifi channel setting

 Wifi channel is global setting for ESP.
-If you need to start AP for your needs, initialise it after HXRC*::Init() on the same wifi channel:
+If you need to start AP for your needs, initialize it after HXRC*::Init() on the same wifi channel:

 WiFi.softAP("ssid", "password", config.wifi_channel );